 Award-Winning Training Prepares Rhode Island for Rising Hazards

-A course and outreach events, aided by the Narragansett Bay Research Reserve, help coastal officials consider resilience planning and check off state-mandated adaptation training.
+The Takeaway: A course and outreach events, aided by the Narragansett Bay Research Reserve, help coastal officials consider resilience planning and check off state-mandated adaptation training.

 Rhode Island’s sea levels could crest five feet or more above current levels by 2100.
 Fortunately an online training, Providing Resilience Education for Planning in Rhode Island, or PREP-RI, helps coastal planning boards and commissioners grasp the problem and consider adaptation strategies.
 The course already has motivated the Town of Portsmouth to start an adaptation planning process.
 Staff members from the Narragansett Bay National Estuarine Research Reserve are part of the team that helped design and deliver the training.